 4. Lack of Common Sense and Contextual Understanding

 AI lacks the natural logic that people apply daily.
 It misses tone, fails to adapt to new situations, and often misreads casual language.
-This weakens performance in real-world cases where context guides decisions.
-The gap highlights a major drawback of artificial intelligence in critical thinking.
-These challenges reflect some of the most persistent limitations of AI when applied outside of structured environments.
+This weakness of AI reduces its performance in real-world cases where context guides decisions.

 5. Bias in Training Data and Algorithmic Discrimination

 AI learns from past data, but that data often reflects human bias.
 These flaws show up in hiring, policing, and medical systems.
 AI repeats the same errors, sometimes at scale, with no sense of fairness.
-For example, compared to white patients with comparable medical needs, an AI healthcare algorithm in the United States was less likely to recommend additional care for Black patients.

 6. Inability to Demonstrate Genuine Creativity